Isaac Pappoe

-Isaac Pappoe (born 20 December 2003) is a Ghanaian professional footballer who plays as a midfielder for Ferencváros on loan to Dundee United FC.
+Isaac Pappoe (born 20 December 2003) is a Ghanaian professional footballer who plays as a midfielder for Ferencváros.

 Club career

 As a youth player, Pappoe joined the youth academy of Ghanaian side Mighty Victory SC.
 Following his stint there, he started his career with Ghanaian side Golden Kick SC.
-In 2022, he signed for Israeli side FC Ashdod at the age of eighteen, where he made one league appearance and scored zero goals.
+In 2022, he signed for Israeli side FC Ashdod at the age of eighteen, where he made one league appearance.
 The same year, he was sent on loan to Israeli side Hapoel Ashdod FC, where he made thirty league appearances and scored one goal and suffered relegation from the second tier to the third tier.

 During the summer of 2023, he was sent on loan to Swiss side FC Aarau, where he made twenty-eight league appearances and scored two goals.
 Swiss newspaper Aargauer Zeitung wrote in 2024 that he was "the most valuable jewel in FC Aarau's roster" while playing for the club.
 Ahead of the 2024–25 season, he signed for Hungarian side Ferencvárosi TC.
 One year later, he was sent on loan to Scottish side Dundee United FC.
+Following an injury in a Conference League qualifying match against Rapid Wien in August, he didn't play again for the Scottish side and returned to his parent club the following summer.